svkampen/mangela_c64_demo/README.md

 4. Remove the current build.
 5. Create lookup tables with genosine.
 These are not needed for our Hello World example.
 Just ignore them.
 6. Compile the source files with ACME and generate an output .prg file in the `build\` directory.
-7. Crunch the output binary with pucrunch and add startup code to it so it's easily runnable on the Commodore 64.
+7. Crunch the output binary with pucrunch and add startup code to it so it is easily runnable on the Commodore 64.
 8. Start the emulator and load your program.

 ## Further reading
 We have just begun to scratch the surface and your path to eternal glory starts here.
-To learn more about the Commodore 64 and how to program it, some of these links helped me a lot.
+To learn more about the Commodore 64 and how to program it, check out these websites.
+They helped me a lot.

 * [http://sta.c64.org/cbm64krnfunc.html](http://sta.c64.org/cbm64krnfunc.html)
 * [http://sta.c64.org/cbm64mem.html](http://sta.c64.org/cbm64mem.html)
 * [http://codebase64.org/doku.php](http://codebase64.org/doku.php)

-## Credits
+## Credits for the included intro
 Code and graphics by Clifford 'Randy' Carnmo

 Music by Joakim 'dLx' Falk